 5. Monitor your deliverability

-Once you’re removed from the blocklist, monitor your deliverability before, during, and after sending email campaigns.
+Once you’re removed from the blacklist, monitor your deliverability before, during, and after sending email campaigns.
 This will help you take other steps to boost your deliverability and avoid the spam folder.

 For example, if you see any soft bounces in your email reports, you should immediately reduce your bounce rate before it triggers email providers and gets you blocked.